ut21/blog/raytracingblog.md

 255 255 0 255 255 255 0 0 0
 ```

 To view a PPM file I am using an extension within VS Code.
-The output looks like:
-(image)

 Now lets write a PPM file using code:
 ```cpp